-- Bone spines form around the bones of the joint, causing limitation for choice of shoe ware such as high heels;
+- Bony spurs form around the bones of the joint, limiting the wearing of certain shoes such as high heels.

-- In some severe cases, the pain can cause a person to limp.
+- In severe cases, the pain can lead to limping.

 What are the causes of Hallux Limitus or Rigidus?

-The development of Hallux Limitus is more often structural, with faulty or abnormal mechanics that lead to premature osteoarthritis.
-In some people, it is passed from generation to generation because the type of foot is genetically susceptible to developing this condition.
-Hallux Limitus can also appear from trauma such as hitting your toe.
-It can also develop in a person who works so that they often strain their big toe whilst squatting or kneeling, or have an inflammatory bone disease, such as rheumatism, arthritis or gout.
+The development of Hallux Limitus is most often structural in origin, with faulty or abnormal mechanics leading to premature osteoarthritis.
+In some people, it is passed down from generation to generation, as the foot type is genetically susceptible to developing this condition.
+Hallux Limitus can also develop because of trauma, such as stubbing your toe.
+It can also develop if you're someone who works in such a way as to put frequent stress on the big toe when squatting or kneeling, or if you suffer from an inflammatory bone disease such as rheumatism, arthritis, or gout.

 Your podiatrist can determine the cause of Hallux Rigidus and suggest the best treatment for you.

-Depending on how advanced your hallux limitus is; you may respond well to conservative treatments.
-In fact, in many cases, early treatment can prevent or delay the need for surgery in the future.
-This is why it is important to see a foot specialist when you start to notice symptoms.
+Depending on how advanced your hallux limitus is, you may respond well to conservative treatments.
+In fact, in many cases, early treatment can prevent or postpone the need for surgery in the future.
+That's why it's important to consult a podiatrist experienced in foot surgery when you notice symptoms.

 - Wearing shoes with a deep upper allowing the full range movement of the toes without limitations.
 A rigid sole and possibly a cradle are recommended.
 Avoiding wearing high heel shoes is recommended.